-When Buffalo Bill’s show returned to Austin, he gave Ben a gift of the largest buffalo head ever mounted, which had been killed by Russia’s Grand Duke Alexis on a famous buffalo hunt that included Wild Bill Hickok and Colonel George Armstrong Custer.
+When Buffalo Bill’s show returned to Austin, he gave Ben a gift of the largest buffalo head ever mounted.
+The head was a mount from a buffalo which had been killed by Russia’s Grand Duke Alexis on a famous buffalo hunt that included Wild Bill Hickok and Colonel George Armstrong Custer.

-Buffalo Bill also gave Ben a fancy target pistol with a long, artistically-carved barrel.
+Buffalo Bill also gave Ben a fancy target pistol with a long, artistically engraved barrel.
 It had gold and pearl handles and was inscribed “From Buffalo Bill to Ben Thompson”.
-A private collector now owns it, but it is shown in museums.
+A private collector now owns it, and it is shown in museums.

 He had the gambling business upstairs.
 It was a few blocks from the capital and had the legislators and ranch owners in the big poker game.
 Ben was incredibly popular and a darling of the Texas rich.

 Once when the powerful Texas Livestock Raiser’s Association was having a luncheon meeting, Ben held 20 of them at gunpoint while he lectured them on insulting a friend of his, by throwing him out.
 He broke a few dishes and paid the fine and damages.